7 Best Stereo Imaging Plugins For Better Mixes

 • Frequency-Dependent Positioning

-The frequency-specific positioning creates perceived depth and layering because different frequency components of the same sound appear to come from different positions in the stereo field.
+This frequency-based positioning adds depth and layering, since parts of the same sound seem to come from different places in the stereo field.

-From my experience, frequency-dependent positioning works particularly well on complex textures and layered sounds where you want to create internal movement and dimension within a single audio source.
+In my experience, frequency-dependent positioning is especially useful for complex textures and layered sounds.
+It helps create movement and depth within a single audio source.

 • Creative Stereo Effects